MohamedKISSI/Code-Paper-A-Pratical-Solver-for-Scalar-Data-Topological-Simplification/README.md

 tar xvJf aneurism.tar.xz
 ```

-Create the file that will store the execution results:
+Create the folder that will store the execution results:

 ```bash
 mkdir results